ionic-team/ionic-framework/core/src/components/virtual-scroll/readme.md

-When deploying to iOS with Cordova, it's highly recommended to use the [WKWebView plugin](http://blog.ionic.io/cordova-ios-performance-improvements-drop-in-speed-with-wkwebview/) in order to take advantage of iOS's higher performimg webview.
-Additionally, WKWebView is superior at scrolling efficiently in comparision to the older UIWebView.
+When deploying to iOS with Cordova, it's highly recommended to use the [WKWebView plugin](http://blog.ionic.io/cordova-ios-performance-improvements-drop-in-speed-with-wkwebview/) in order to take advantage of iOS's higher performing webview.
+Additionally, WKWebView is superior at scrolling efficiently in comparison to the older UIWebView.

 #### Lock in element dimensions and locations